I led marketing strategy for Fuckup Nights NYC.

 Each event we hosted 3 successful entrepreneurs to share their stories of failure.

 Over the course of 6 months, we hosted dozens of founders to share their stories.

 Founders came to our events and talked to our audience about how they failed.
 Our event format was like The Moth's: stories are true, as remembered by the storyteller and always told live.
 Speakers have complete discretion and talk about their experience of failure as they wish.

 Stories about business failures are persuasive case studies

 So much advice we hear in life comes from people who have personal motivations and incentives that influence the advice they give.
 Because of that, it’s difficult to trust and follow advice others give us.

-There are many ways to fail in business and much to learn from business failures
+There are many ways to fail in business and much to learn from them

-Founders shared their experience of failure in many different ways and unlike hearing success stories, these stories never failed to be entertaining.
+Founders at our events shared their experience of failure in many different ways and unlike success stories, their stories about failure never failed to entertain.

 Founders talked about how they crashed their startups into the ground.
 They told us how they became financially successful while their relationships fell apart.
 They told us how they succeeded briefly while destroying their marriages.
 They shared how selling millions of drugs in the LES prepared them to create a successful life outside prison.
 They shared how they raised money until they lost control of their company.
 They shared how they burned themselves out working late night after night with no end in sight.

 More important than what founders failed doing, was how they failed.